-If you’re suddenly transitioning your face-to-face course to a virtual environment, you may be unsure how to share class materials with students.
-While you were previously able to add to lectures using handouts and your whiteboard, virtual education relies on different sets of resources.
+While face-to-face course materials include handouts and writing on your whiteboard, virtual education relies on different sets of resources.
 But different doesn’t mean less engaging.
 There is a spectrum of tools that can help you deliver an impactful virtual learning experience.
 In this article, Adam Shaw, Faculty Development Specialist at Wiley Education Services, shares popular options and how they might serve your needs.

 If you’re accustomed to presenting in-person lectures, sending written lectures to students might seem unfamiliar.
 But developing this reading material offers an excellent opportunity for organizing your thoughts on topics.
 It’s also a just-in-time resource that students can review on their schedule and keep on hand to refresh their knowledge throughout the course.
 Simply put, developing written lectures allows you to take your expertise and character—the heart of your course—and package them in an accessible format.
 If you create these resources, consider the following tips: